muggy8/improbable/have-and-havenot/dJTdszpJ.md

 I swung my leg at Amanda's head as I drew close.

-She didn't flintch at my approach.
+She didn't flinch at my approach.

-My shin landed strait onto her head.
+My shin landed straight onto her head.

 Amanda barely budged.

-My body twisted unexpectidly as my kick landed as if to avoid something.
+My body twisted unexpectedly as my kick landed as if to avoid something.

 Just then, a fist came flying up through where my body just was.

-It was amanda's fist.
+It was Amanda's fist.

 I wasn't sure how I reacted to that but I was glad I did.

-I then noticed that I somehow had my other leg fully spring loaded.
+I then noticed that I somehow had my other leg fully spring-loaded.

-Before I even had the chance to realize, my leg kicked amanda sending me away from her.
+Before I even had the chance to realize, my leg kicked Amanda sending me away from her.

 Amanda's body barely reacted to the kick.

-As I retreated, I notice Amanda's other arm grabing at where I once wasd
+As I retreated, I notice Amanda's other arm grabbing at where I once was

-I landed a short ways away and immediately bounced right back towards Amanda.
+I landed a short way away and immediately bounced right back towards Amanda.

-She kept her eyes on me during this whole manuver.
+She kept her eyes on me during this whole maneuver.

 I threw a punch at her as I approached.